DefiEcoSystem/FSWatcher/README.md

 # About FSWatcher

-FSWatcher is a fork of from "Watcher" updated to run in Python3.x.
+Fork of from "Watcher" updated to run in Python3.x.

 FSWatcher is a daemon that watches specified files/folders for changes and fires commands in response to those changes.
 It is similar to